FGasper/zmodemjs/README.md

 * ZMODEM is a _binary_ protocol.
 (There was an extension planned to escape everything down to 7-bit ASCII, but it doesn’t seem to have been implemented?)
-Hence, if you’re using WebSocket, you’ll need to send and receive binary messages, not text.
+Hence, **if you use WebSocket, you’ll need to use binary messages, not text**.

 * lrzsz is the only widely-distributed ZMODEM implementation nowadays, which makes it a de facto standard in its